suzrz/vis_net_loss_landscape/README.md

 - CUDA>=11.1 (Available [here](https://developer.nvidia.com/cuda-downloads))

 # Installation
+Warning: The installation takes around 5GB of disk space.

 ## Virtual environment setup
 Because of use of various Python Packages it is recommened to use virtual environment.